 The Gilman Scholarship applicants must meet the criteria listed below.

 Applications must be submitted online by the campus deadline.
-There are four components to the Gilman Scholarship Application:
+There are two components to the Gilman Scholarship Application:

-All recipients are required to carry out a follow-on project that promotes the Gilman Scholarship at the students' home institution or community.
-The follow-on project proposal, statement of purpose essay, and academic progress are criteria are closely considered during the selection process.
+All recipients are required to carry out a follow-on service project that promotes international education and the Gilman Scholarship at the students' home institution or community.
+The follow-on service project proposal, statement of purpose essay, and academic progress are criteria are closely considered during the selection process.

 Hear advice from previous Stanford Gilman candidate and other scholarship recipients: Multi-media video clips